-Man smiling looking at his laptop
+Man wearing headphones smiling at laptop in front of bookshelf.

 As a contractor you should be able to take your pick right now as there are many more available roles than candidates, but technical skills alone are no longer enough to land you the top jobs – you also need IT soft skills